Brow LiftConveniently located to serve Chicago and North Shore

-The need and frequency for neurotoxins is greatly reduced with a Brow Lift, and sometimes it is eliminated.
+The need and frequency for neurotoxins are greatly reduced with a Brow Lift, and sometimes it is eliminated.
 The answer is different for each patient and depends upon the severity of their lines and what will be corrected with their Brow Lift.

 How long does a Brow Lift last?

 Brow Lift surgery provides long-lasting correction to an aged appearance.
 Many patients see pleasing results that can last for years.
 However, Brow Lift surgery cannot halt the natural aging process, and your rejuvenated appearance will continue to age naturally after the procedure.

 How soon can I go back to work?